 Effective Date; Application

-On March 18, 2020, the Families First Coronavirus Response Act (the “Act”) was signed into law, and the Act will take effect not later than 15 days after enactment.
+On March 18, 2020, the Families First Coronavirus Response Act (the “Act”) was signed into law, and the Act will take effect on April 1, 2020.
 Generally, employment-related provisions of the Act will apply to private employers with fewer than 500 employees, although the Act allows the U.S. Department of Labor to adopt regulations exempting small businesses with fewer than 50 employees when the provisions of the Act would jeopardize the viability of the business as a going concern.
 Currently, the provisions of the Act will apply through December 31, 2020.

 Emergency Paid Sick Leave Act